lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 ## 9\.
 A Great Lifestyle is Affordable

-<div style="width:100%;height:0;padding-bottom:58%;position:relative;"><iframe src="https://giphy.com/embed/OjH4qcqxU2u76" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:58%;position:relative;"><iframe src="https://giphy.com/embed/OjH4qcqxU2u76" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Food is just one of the many things that is cheap and of good value in Chiang Mai.
+<br>Food is just one of the many things that is cheap and of good value in Chiang Mai.
 Essentials like transport, haircuts, and gyms are inexpensive, and even luxuries like dining out, massages and spas are shockingly affordable.

 It's not that Chiang Mai is the absolute cheapest place to live, but there are so many options at every pricepoint offering tremendous value for money.
 You can essentially name your budget for food, whether that's $1 or $100 and there's a place to go in Chiang Mai.